 To retrieve memories select the required line and press ▶.
-The parameters stored in the selected memory will be applied to the displayed image, while a confirmation message will be displayed to confirm the operation 'Memory 1 recalled.'.
-The Memory recalled will be associated with the source and signal type, and will be automatically recalled every time that particular source and signal type combination is selected.
+The parameters stored in the selected memory will be applied to the displayed image, while a confirmation message will be displayed.

+The recalled Memory will be associated with the source and signal type, and will be automatically recalled every time that particular source and signal type combination is selected.